Pierre François Étienne Bouvet de Maisonneuve: Service on Aréthuse and battle with HMS Amelia

 On 20 December 1810, Bouvet was formally promoted to captain, and was appointed Knight of the Legion of Honour.
 He planned an expedition to Batavia to carry out another campaign in the Indian Ocean, but his plans were rendered moot by the British Invasion of Java.
 After one year, on 6 December 1811, he was appointed to command the frigate Clorinde, on which he embarked on 5 January 1812.
 He relinquished this command on 7 October to transfer to the frigate Aréthuse and lead a frigate squadron also comprising Rubis, under Commander Louis-François Ollivier.

 On 25 November 1812, Bouvet's division departed from Nantes, sailed to Cape Verde and Guinea, and anchored at Îles de Los; on its way, on 27 January, it destroyed HMS Daring and released her crew on parole.
-In the night of 4 February, a violent storm struck the island; Rubis broke her cables and was throwned aground on the shore of Tamara; deeming her impossible to refloat and recover, her crew scuttled her by fire the next day.
+In the night of 4 February, a violent storm struck the island; Rubis broke her cables and was thrown aground on the shore of Tamara; deeming her impossible to refloat and recover, her crew scuttled her by fire the next day.
 Aréthuse suffered less, but still lost her rudder and required repairs.

 On 7 February 1813, the frigate HMS Amelia, warned by the crew of Daring, arrived on the scene.
 A furious four-hour engagement ensued before the frigates parted, both with heavy casualties.
 Without delay, Amelia returned to England and Aréthuse to France, carrying the crew of Rubis.
 She arrived in Saint-Malo on 19 April 1813, having captured ten prizes during her campaign.

 At Bouvet's return, Navy Minister Decrès criticised him for the loss of Rubis and near-loss of Aréthuse in the storm of February, while praising his conduct in the action of 7 February 1813 against Amelia and requesting that a painting be commissioned to commemorate the event.
 Probably because of these mixed reviews, Bouvet was appointed Officer of the Legion of Honour, on 2 July, but was neither promoted to Rear-Admiral, nor made a Baron of the Empire, as had been requested in his favour.